salvatop/java-selenium-testng-pom-pagefactory-hotmail-automation/README.md

 **Improvment Needed**
 - Implement groups to have a better control of the test suite to run
+- Add a baseTest class where to put common shared elements which should be extended by all the test classes
 - Improve logging and logging output